Meet the Veterinary Staff of Community Animal Hospital

-Rachel is attending the University of Rhode Island studying animal science and pre-vet.
+Rachel has graduated from the University of Rhode Island and is now attending Ross University for her veterinary degree.
 She enjoys working with both large and small animals and hopes to be a veterinarian for both.
 She also enjoys horseback riding, fishing, and shopping.

 Brian worked in animal hospitals before, during, and after receiving his bachelor of fine arts degree from William Paterson University.
 He enjoys playing a role in the improvement of animals' health while working with the interesting people who also have chosen this field.
-Brian will attend the School of Visual Arts in NYC for a Master of Fine Arts degree.
+Brian is attending the School of Visual Arts in NYC for a Master of Fine Arts degree.

 Betty has worked at Community Animal Hospital since 2008.
 Since she is currently studying to become a veterinarian, she works as much as possible during her college breaks.